Snowflake-Labs/terraform-provider-snowflake/MIGRATION_GUIDE.md

 describe deprecations or breaking changes and help you to change your configuration to keep the same (or similar) behaviour across different versions.

+## vX.XX.X -> vX.XX.X (TODO)

+- Write a migration guide for the new resource as well as guidance on how to migrate from old grant resources and how to specify identifiers in the new ones.
+Why new resource (name conv + new internal identifier).

+### Migration from old grant resources to new ones

+In recent changes, we introduced new grant resources indented to replace old grant solutions.
+Here's some of the useful information that may help during migration of the grant resources.

+manual migration
+-generate-config-out
+automate with a Snowflake client + templating language

+TODO (mention import tool)

 ## v0.84.0 ➞ v0.85.0

 ### snowflake_notification_integration resource changes